Break Records trivia themed image for bar quiz night

 Final Championship Round

-Use platforms like Kahoot! for live scoring [3].
+Use a simple live-scoring spreadsheet or your preferred scoring app to keep the game moving.
 After each round, update a podium-style leaderboard to show standings.
 This transparency not only keeps participants invested but also aligns with the customer retention goals discussed earlier.

 sbb-itb-46dff1a